itt-co/itt/templates/README.md

 <h3>On Windows 10/11:</h3>
 <ol>
 <li>Right-click on the Start menu.</li>
-<li>Choose "PowerShell" or "Terminal" and paste any of the following commands:</li>
+<li>Choose "PowerShell" and paste any of the following commands:</li>
 </ol>

 > [!CAUTION]